 CircleCI Runner Overview

 CircleCI runner enables you to use your own infrastructure for running jobs.
-This means you will be able to build and test on a wider variety of architectures, as well as providing you with additional control over the environment.
+This means you will be able to build and test on a wider variety of architectures, as well as have additional control over the environment.
 The diagram below illustrates how CircleCI runner extends our existing systems.

 CircleCI runner use cases